Wooden blocks spelling out 2026 representing digital marketing trends for the coming year

 The platforms hate this.
 Instagram, LinkedIn, and Facebook actively throttle your reach the moment you try to move people elsewhere.
 Your engagement drops, your ad costs climb, and most people bounce anyway because the landing page loads slow on mobile.

 We’ve seen this cut cost-per-lead significantly for clients while boosting engagement signals.
-The algorithm rewards you because you’re keeping people where the platform wants them.
+The algorithm rewards you because you’re keeping people where the platform wants them in digital marketing trends 2026.

 2. Search Now Happens Everywhere